Home| Installation| Control Streams| Autocovariate| Bootstrap| Randomization Test | Files | References

 In the File Manager, under

-select the File Types tab.
+the File Types tab.
 Click on the New Type button.
-In
+In the next

 Action: open